pykafe/HelloWorld/README.md

             context.browser.quit()
             context.browser = None

-9. Create a new file named `helloworld.feature` file with features below:
+9. Create a new file named `helloworld.feature` file inside the `features` directory with feature below:

         Feature: Hello World

           Scenario: The website says hello world
             When I visit the website root url
             Then the text 'Hello World!' is visible

 10. Run the test with `python manage.py test hello`